Full Circle Funerals and B Corp

 What is our purpose?

-Full Circle Funerals came into being because the founding team wanted people to be able to participate in funeral events which focus on relationships and connection thereby supporting wellbeing
+Full Circle Funerals came into being because the founding team wanted people who are dying or grieving to get the support they need.

 So, having a positive impact on customers (although not really a word we use), drives everything that we do.